DanielKim512/LexicalAnalyzer/README.md

     E --> a                 Factor can be a constant
     E --> (e)               Factor can be an expression in parentheses

-    The production rule set conforms to the standard of an LL Grammar.
+    The production rule set conforms to the standard of an LL Grammar and is not ambiguous.
 It should be read from left to right.